DGonzalezPicos/red_dwarf_isotopes/README.md

 ## Dependencies

-All required Python packages are listed in `requirements.txt` and will be automatically installed with the above commands:
+All required Python packages are listed in `requirements.txt` and will be automatically installed with the above commands.

-- numpy (≥1.24.0): Array operations and numerical computations
-- scipy (≥1.10.0): Scientific computing and interpolation
-- petitRADTRANS (≥2.0.0): Radiative transfer calculations
-- spectres (≥0.1.0): Spectral resampling
-- pyasl (≥3.0.0): Astronomical algorithms
-- pyparsing (≥3.0.0): Parsing utilities
-- pydantic (≥2.0.0): Data validation

 Note: petitRADTRANS installation is required for radiative transfer modeling.
 See the [petitRADTRANS documentation](https://petitRADTRANS.readthedocs.io/en/2.7.7/content/installation.html) for installation instructions.
 Line-by-line opacities must be downloaded separately (contact: picos(at)strw.leidenuniv.nl).